 2004 was a leap year starting on a Thursday, and soon after that I turned 30.
 It was also the International Year of Rice.

 NASA's Spirit and Opportunity landers touched down on Mars, Facebook launched, Massachusetts legalised same-sex marriage and North Korea banned mobile phones, Cassini-Huygens reached Saturn, The Scream was stolen, Ubuntu was launched, and the Southeast Asia earthquake and tsunami killed hundreds of thousands of people on Boxing Day and generally devastated the entire Indian Ocean region.
-Fuck that.

 Yep, Alter Bridge again.
 Honestly, one of the best heavy rock bands around, and this was their debut album.
 It's amazing from start to finish - one of the best debuts ever.
 Shits all over Creed from the greatest of heights.
 Top track: "One Day Remains"